Training

 - storage: your paper model vs billions of parameters in memory

-- a tally mark in row X, column Y of the grid corresponds to one token Y inside bucket X
+- a tally mark in row X, column Y of the grid corresponds to one cutout on the table whose previous word is X and whose next word is Y

 - both capture the same “what follows what” relationships

-- buckets make the weighting more tangible—you can see and feel that some outcomes are more likely because there are literally more tokens to pick from
+- cutouts make the weighting more tangible---you can see and feel that some outcomes are more likely because there are literally more cutouts to pick from

 Step through the training process at your own pace.
 Enter your own text or use the example, then press Play or Step to watch the model being built.

 Step through the training process at your own pace.
-Enter your own text or use the example, then press Play or Step to watch the buckets being filled.
+Enter your own text or use the example, then press Play or Step to watch the cutouts being placed.